Why is adherence to treatment important in vertigo?

 Adherence is the degree to which a patient follows a doctor’s prescription2.
 As a patient suffering from vertigo, being adherent means having a chance to control and/or reduce vertigo events.
 Put all the odds on your side:

 • Together with your doctor, find the cause of your vertigo.
-It is very important to understand where your vertigo comes from, as it can be a symptom of many different conditions and diseases.
+It is very important to understand where your vertigo comes from (link to article 3), as it can be a symptom of many different conditions and diseases.
 Your doctor will guide you, establish a precise diagnosis, and prescribe the treatment.

 • Start the treatment.
 Initiating the treatment means starting your medical treatment but also adopting the following recommended exercises.
 It is important to discuss those with the doctor, so he/she can find the best treatment solution for you.
 You may discuss with the doctor: